containers/podman/docs/source/markdown/podman-run.1.md

 Sets the username or UID used and optionally the groupname or GID for the specified command.

-Without this argument the command will be run as root in the container.
+Without this argument, the command will run as the user specified in the container image.
+Unless overridden by a `USER` command in the Containerfile or by a value passed to this option, this user generally defaults to root.

+When a user namespace is not in use, the UID and GID used within the container and on the host will match.
+When user namespaces are in use, however, the UID and GID in the container may correspond to another UID and GID on the host.
+In rootless containers, for example, a user namespace is always used, and root in the container will by default correspond to the UID and GID of the user invoking Podman.

 **--userns**=**auto**|**host**|**keep-id**|**container:**_id_|**ns:**_namespace_

 Set the user namespace mode for the container.
 It defaults to the **PODMAN_USERNS** environment variable.
-An empty value means user namespaces are disabled.
+An empty value ("") means user namespaces are disabled unless an explicit mapping is set with they `--uidmapping` and `--gidmapping` options.

 - **auto**: automatically create a namespace.
 It is possible to specify other options to `auto`.
 The supported options are **size=SIZE** to specify an explicit size for the automatic user namespace.  e.g. `--userns=auto:size=8192`.
 If `size` is not specified, `auto` will guess a size for the user namespace.
   **uidmapping=HOST_UID:CONTAINER_UID:SIZE** to force a UID mapping to be present in the user namespace.
   **gidmapping=HOST_UID:CONTAINER_UID:SIZE** to force a GID mapping to be present in the user namespace.
 - **host**: run in the user namespace of the caller.
-This is the default if no user namespace options are set.
-The processes running in the container will have the same privileges on the host as any other process launched by the calling user.
+The processes running in the container will have the same privileges on the host as any other process launched by the calling user (default).
 - **keep-id**: creates a user namespace where the current rootless user's UID:GID are mapped to the same values in the container.
 This option is ignored for containers created by the root user.
 - **ns**: run the container in the given existing user namespace.
-- **private**: create a new namespace for the container (default)
+- **private**: create a new namespace for the container.
 - **container**: join the user namespace of the specified container.

 This option is incompatible with **--gidmap**, **--uidmap**, **--subuid** and **--subgid**.